Here are our pick of things to do in Birmingham with teens to earn serious parenting points.

 GOLF (BUT NOT AS YOU KNOW IT)

 For over 18s only but, if your teen is old enough, it’s definitely a winner.
-Head down to Digbeth’s Custard Factory for crazy golf 21st-century style.
-We’re talking DJs, cocktails, street food and an indoor space smothered in graffiti. £10 per person.
+Head down to the Custard Factory for crazy golf 21st-century style.
+We’re talking DJs, cocktails, street food and an indoor space smothered in graffiti.

-If your teen laughs in the face of clean eating then is bound to be a hit.
+If your teen laughs in the face of clean eating then this is bound to be a hit.
 Over 16s can enjoy a chocolatier experience (must be pre-booked), which is a chance to learn the art of chocolate making.
 All ages can enjoy Cadbury World in its full chocolatey glory and there’s plenty of history and science packed in there too.
-It’s a great day out.
+It can be a fun day out.

 We’re very proud of the culture in Birmingham.
 The city is pulsating with it.
-Some of our favourite spots that might appeal to teens are:
+Some of our favourite spots that might appeal whilst you are in Birmingham with teens are:

 The IKON gallery is all about contemporary art and a great place for inspiring creativity.
 This is another popular Birmingham spot with free entry and a rather lovely café.
 Yes, we are obsessed with the latter!
 IKON also provides excellent workshops, so it’s well worth checking out their website before your visit to Birmingham to see whether there’s something scheduled that your teen might love.